Public launch

 Statutes, encoded automatically.
 Verified before they ship.

-An AI-driven pipeline reads a statute, encodes it section by section, and runs the result against PolicyEngine and TAXSIM before any human signs off.
+An AI-driven pipeline reads a statute, encodes it section by section, and runs the result against oracles like PolicyEngine and TAXSIM before any human signs off.

 axiom — zsh